l7mp/stunner/docs/examples/benchmark/README.md

 ## Caveats

-* It is advised to repeat the measurment with different packet sizes.
+* It is advised to repeat the measurement with different packet sizes.
 Recommended packet sizes in bytes are 64, 128, 256, 512, 1024, and 1200.
 Small packet sizes result lower effective throughput (when packet drop is < 1%).
 * Measuring [measuring one-way latency](https://stackoverflow.com/questions/63793030/iperf2-latency-is-a-two-way-or-one-way-latency) with `iperf` requires the clocks at the iperf client and server to be synchronized.
 Without this the results may be corrupted, and you may even see negative latencies.

 # Help